aitschti/scp-streamlink-plugin/README.md

 ## Limitations

-- Windows only at the moment
+- Working on Windows only at the moment
+- Mac playback only works for the first segment
+- Linux not tested, may not work at all
-- No cleanup of temp files
+- No cleanup of temp files (uses a temp file for the decryptedplaylist)

 ## Notes